Fangxi-Xu/Succinate_Aging_Metag/README.md

 interventions in aging-related oral health issues.

 **Key Findings:**

-- Increased succinate levels and alveolar bone loss in aged WT mice.
+- Aging-associated alveolar bone loss is accompanied by shifts in the oral microbiome and changes in succinate levels.
+- The absence of the SUCNR1 receptor altered the age-related structure of the oral microbial community.
+- Reduced age-related changes in functional potential at the gene family level occur in the absence of SUCNR1.
-- Reduced bone loss and inflammation in aged SUCNR1 KO mice.
+- Reduced age-related bone loss and inflammation in the absence of SUCNR1.
-- Significant shifts in the oral microbiome associated with aging.

 ## Repository Organization